 The FAR (Financing Accounting and Reporting) section of the CPA exam covers topics like GAAP, financial statements, financial transactions, and reporting for non-profits.
-Many candidates consider FAR to be the most challenging of the four CPA exam sections because of its length and scope of information covered on the test.
+Many candidates consider the FAR CPA exam to be the most challenging of the four because of its length and scope of information covered on the test.

-It’s also difficult because it tests your understanding of financial reports, statement presentation, and signifiant business transactions using GAAP, IFRS, and Governmental Accounting systems.
+The FAR CPA exam is also difficult because it tests your understanding of financial reports, statement presentation, and significant business transactions using GAAP, IFRS, and Governmental Accounting systems.
 It’s also common to see topics like employee benefits, transfers, compiling operations and research costs, calculating fair value figures, and correcting errors in transactions on the exam as well.

 Needless to say, there’s a ton of information covered on this test.
 Let’s look at how it’s formatted and what you need to do to pass FAR.

 - 1 What’s on the FAR CPA Exam Section?

 - 2 FAR CPA Exam Format and Structure

 - 3 How is FAR Weighted and Graded?

 - 4 FAR Exam Pass Rates